BraveVahid/telecom-customer-churn-prediction/README.md

     *Note: Training the ensemble may take some time.*

 6.  **Analyze Results:**
-    Load the generated notebooks (`model_evaluation_report.ipynb` and `xai_churn_analysis.ipynb`) in a Jupyter environment to review the detailed performance metrics, visualizations, and interpretability insights.
+    Load the generated notebooks (`model_evaluation_report.ipynb` and `xai_analysis.ipynb`) in a Jupyter environment to review the detailed performance metrics, visualizations, and interpretability insights.

 ## **👨‍💻 Author**